 Listen to Donald M. Lewis's lectures, podcasts, and interviews, including History I: From the Early Church to the Reformation, History II: From the Reformation to the Present Day, and The Person, the Pastor & the Psychiatrist.

 I am a historian who specializes in the history of evangelicalism in the Victorian era.
 I did my doctorate at Oxford University and have written and published extensively in this area.

 One of my areas of specialization is the History of Christian Zionism which examines Christian support for the idea of a Jewish Homeland.

 My first book on this topic was The Origins of Christian Zionism: Evangelical Support for a Jewish Homeland (Cambridge University Press, 2009).
-I have another book related to this topic: A Short History of Christian Zionism: From the Reformation to the Twentieth Century which is in press with IVP Academic and will be available in August.
+I have another book related to this topic: A Short History of Christian Zionism: From the Reformation to the Twentieth Century which is published by IVP Academic.

 WHAT OTHER SCHOLARS SAY